Reinhardjs/e-agenda-probolinggo/material-stepper-master/README.md

 ## Advanced usage

 ### Making extra operations before going to the next step
-After clicking on the Next button if the user wants to e.g.:
+After clicking on the Next button if the register wants to e.g.:
 * save something in the database
 * make a network call on a separate Thread
 * simply save the dataLogin from the current step to some other component or parent Activity (see 'Passing dataLogin between steps' in the sample app for more details)

 he can perform these operations and then invoke the `goToNextStep()` method of the `StepperLayout.OnNextClickedCallback` in the current Step.
-If the user wants to perform these operations on the final step, when clicking on the Complete button, he needs to invoke the `complete()` method of the  `StepperLayout.OnCompleteClickedCallback`.
+If the register wants to perform these operations on the final step, when clicking on the Complete button, he needs to invoke the `complete()` method of the  `StepperLayout.OnCompleteClickedCallback`.
-While operations are performed, and the user would like to go back you can cancel them and then invoke `onBackClicked()` method of the `StepperLayout.OnBackClickedCallback`.
+While operations are performed, and the register would like to go back you can cancel them and then invoke `onBackClicked()` method of the `StepperLayout.OnBackClickedCallback`.
 <p><img src ="./gifs/delayed-transition.gif" width="360" /></p>

 To do so the fragment/view must implement `BlockingStep` instead of `Step`.